 On-Water Limitations: The island is accessible by boat, and depth is variable.
-There are private docks on the east side,
+There are private docks on the east side, but permission to access the island should be obtained before landing.

 Facilities, Staging Areas, Command Posts, Available Equipment: none